-It can be tempting to try to sell your home on your own hoping that selling your own home will save you money.
+It can be tempting to try to sell your home on your own hoping that selling it yourself will save you money.

 Here are 5 things you need to consider if you try to sell your home on your own:

 1. You are limiting your exposure to potential buyers.
-Gone are the days of banging a for sale sign into the ground, hosting an open house and placing an ad in the newspaper.
+Gone are the days of banging a for sale sign into the ground, hosting an open house and placing an ad in the newspaper … at least if you want top dollar.
 As a matter of fact, these three marketing tools are becoming less and less effective.
-As a 19 year veteran of the real estate business, I’ve never sold a house that I’ve held an open house at to a buyer who happened to stop by.
+As a 25 year veteran of the real estate business, I’ve never sold a house that I’ve hosted an open house at to a buyer who happened to stop by.
 Sure, I know that there are stories of where a house sold to somebody who attended an open house but those stories are rare.

-According to the National Association of REALTORS’® 2014 Profile of Buyers and Sellers 92% of home buyers used the internet in their home search process. www.REALTOR.ca, Canada’s leading real estate website, receives as many as 27-million monthly visits.
+According to the National Association of REALTORS’® 2020 Profile of Buyers and Sellers, 97% of home buyers used the internet in their home search process.
 To achieve top dollar for your home today, it’s essential that you maximize the exposure of your property online.

 Greater market exposure results in a higher probability of getting the right price sooner.
 Remember, the longer that a house sits on the market the lower the selling price is going to be.